coderefinery/coderefinery.org/content/blog/2022-10-17-future-of-teaching.md

 if it is local.
 We hope to explore the ways that what we have learned can be adapted to this kind of teaching, too.

-Future blog posts in this series could include (future blog posts will be linked from the list below):
+Future blog posts in this series could include the following (this list will be updated and future blog posts will be linked below, this is the "start page" of the series):
-* HackMD
+* Random access chat ("HackMD") and interaction in large courses
 * Co-teaching
 * Teams
 * Hybrid courses vs reverse-hybrid courses